swiftlang/swift-evolution/proposals/NNNN-migration-tooling-for-upcoming-features.md

 ## Implications on adoption

-Demoting an enabled source-breaking feature to adoption mode may affect behavior and is therefore a potentially source-breaking action.
+Entering or exiting adoption mode may affect behavior and is therefore a potentially source-breaking action.

 ## Future directions

-### Augment diagnostic metadata

-### Support baseline features
+### Applications beyond migration

-Adoption mode can be extrapolated to baseline features, such as `TypedThrows` or [opaque parameter types][SE-0341], with an emphasis on actionable adoption tips and otherwise unsolicited educational notes.
+Adoption mode can be extrapolated to additive features, such as [typed `throws`][SE-0413] or [opaque parameter types][SE-0341], by providing actionable adoption tips.
-These additive features are hard-enabled in all language modes and become an integral part of the language as soon as they ship.
+Additive features are hard-enabled and become an integral part of the language as soon as they ship.
-Baseline feature identifiers are currently kept around for the sole purpose of supporting [feature availability checks][feature-detection] in conditional compilation blocks.
+Many recent additive features are already integrated into the Swift feature model and kept around for the sole purpose of supporting [feature availability checks][feature-detection] in conditional compilation blocks.

+Another potential direction for adoption mode is promotion of best practices.

+### Augmented diagnostic metadata

+The current serialization format for diagnostics does not include information about diagnostic groups or whether a particular fix-it preserves semantics.
+There are several reasons why this data is essential for future tools built around adoption mode:
+* The diagnostic group name can be used to, well, group diagnostics, as well as to communicate relationships between diagnostics and features and filter out relevant diagnostics.
+  This can prove especially handy when multiple features are simultaneously enabled in adoption mode, or when similar diagnostic messages are caused by distinct features.
+* Fix-its that preserve semantics can be prioritized and auto-applied in previews.

 ### `swift adopt`

-The Swift package manager could implement an `adopt` subcommand with an interactive command line interface similar to `git add --patch` for selecting and applying fix-its ...
+The Swift package manager could implement an `adopt` subcommand for interactive review and application of adoption mode output for a given set of features, with a command line interface similar to `git add --patch`.

 ## Alternatives considered

 ### Naming

+Perhaps the most intuitive alternative to "adoption" is "migration".
+We settled on the former because there is no reason for this concept to be limited to upcoming features or migrational changes.

 ## Acknowledgements

 This proposal was inspired by documents prepared by [Allan Shortlidge][Allan] and [Holly Borla][Holly].
-Special thanks to Holly for her feedback throughout the draft stage.
+Special thanks to Holly for her guidance throughout the draft stage.

 <!----------------------------------------------------------------------------->